Research

 Building on Beyond the Promise, this project asks what happens to all the digital work that never appears in any plans.

-The research is currently underway, using a survey, a diary study, and one-to-one interviews to map the scale, causes, and consequences of hidden digital labour across the sector.
+The report is currently being written which maps the scale, causes, and consequences of hidden digital labour across the sector.

 Previous projects